mrgreata/horse-owner-management-app/README.md

 A full-stack web application for managing horses, their owners, and multi-generation pedigrees.
 The system provides CRUD operations for horses and owners, advanced search, and a visual family tree view.

-This project was implemented as an individual assignment in the **Software Engineering Project (SE PR), Winter Term 2025** at TU Wien.

 ---

 ## 📚 Table of Contents